andrewsilver1997/LETR/README.md

 Here is the link of the [LDEG2021](https://github.com/andrewsilver1997/LDEG2021) dataset of this work.

 ## Acknowledgement
-The author want to thank the support of Northwestern Polytechnical University.
+The authors want to thank the support of Northwestern Polytechnical University.